York County picks consultants to revamp 911 center

 “Not double pooling from a department so we’re not stripping an area to assist a mutual aid area,” said Deardorff.

-The county’s firefighters association recently wrote a letter urging the county not to privatize, which is an option officials say they aren’t pursuing.
+The county’s firefighters association recently wrote a letter urging the county not to privatize, an option officials say they aren’t pursuing.

 Costs for contracting services are still being determined.